Ocawesome101/pine-jam-2023/README.md

 A simple soft-body physics engine designed for [ComputerCraft](https://tweaked.cc) and [Pine3D](https://pine3d.cc).
 I wrote it in a week and a half for [PineJam 2023](https://jam.pine3d.cc/jam/2023).

 Run `playground.lua` from this repository to launch a simple demo.
+The `tests` folder contains some initial experiments.

 ### How does it work?